qtnc/swan/docs/stdlib.md

 - cbrt(n), sqrt(n): cubic and square root
 - ceil(n), floor(n), round(n), trunc(n): rounding functions
 - exp(n), log(n, [base]): exponential and logarithm

+## Reflection/metaclass functions
+This family of global functions is used to dynamically create classes, or access fields and global variables with their names.
+They may be disabled by configuration.

+- createClass(name, [parents...], fieldCount=0, staticFieldCount=0): create a new class with the given name, parents, number of fields and static fields.
+If no parents are given, automatically inherit at least from Object.
+- loadField(object, index): access the nth field of the given object
+- storeField(object, index, newValue): set the nth field of the object to a new value
+- loadGlobal(name): access the global variable with the given name
+- storeGlobal(name, value): set a global variable to a new value
+- loadMethod(object, name): access the named method of the object.
+Equivalent to `object::name` with a dynamic name. storeMethod(class, name, method): Store the given method to the class under its name.
+Equivalent to `class::name = method` where name would be dynamic. storeStaticMethod(class, name, method): Store a static method of the class under its name.
+Equivalent to `class.type::name = method` where name would be dynamic.